salesforcecli/training-lab-plugin/README.md

-# Salesforce CLI Plugin Training Lab
+# Training Lab: Salesforce CLI Plugin Workshop

 This repository provides the Training Lab sample code for the Salesforce CLI Plugin workshop.